-intelligence activity within the responsibility and authority of the Director of National Intelligence involving classified information."
-50 U.S.C. § 3033(k)(5)(G)(i).
+When the ICIG receives a complaint about an "urgent concern," the statute provides that the ICIG then has 14 days to "determine whether the complaint or information appears credible."
+50 U.S.C. § 3033(k)(5)(B).
+The ICIG determined that the complaint here involved an "urgent concern" under section 3033(k)(5) and that it appeared credible.
+As relevant here, the statutory definition of an "urgent concern" includes "[a] serious or flagrant problem, abuse, [or] violation of law . . . relating to the funding, administration, or operation of an intelligence activity within the responsibility and authority of the Director of National Intelligence involving classified information."
+Id. § 3033(k)(5)(G)(i).
 According to the ICIG, the President's actions could involve a "serious or flagrant problem," "abuse," or violation of law, and the ICIG observed that federal law prohibits any person from soliciting or accepting a campaign contribution or donation from a foreign national.
-ICIG Letter at 3; see, e.g., 52 U.S.C. § 30121(a).
-The ICIG further noted that "alleged conduct by a senior U.S. public official to seek foreign assistance to interfere in or influence a Federal election" could "potentially expose [the official] to serious national security and counterintelligence risks."
-ICIG Letter at 3.
+See, e.g., 52 U.S.C. § 30121(a).2 The ICIG further noted that alleged misconduct by a senior U.S. official to seek foreign assistance to interfere in or influence a federal election could potentially expose the official to serious national security and counterintelligence risks.
 Although the ICIG's preliminary review found "some indicia of an arguable political bias on the part of the Complainant in favor of a rival political candidate," the ICIG concluded that the complaint's allegations nonetheless appeared credible.
-Id. at 5.